-- Mr. Sockanathan holds a Bachelor of Science in Economics from the University of Michigan, Ann Arbor, USA. - He started his career in Hanifiah Raslan & Mohamad's audit department and thereafter transitioned into Corporate Finance with Bumiputera Merchant Bankers Bhd. - He has held various executive directorships locally and internationally in areas of trade finance & counter trade, water utility privatisation, loyalty programs, healthcare, oil & gas, and renewable energy. - He was a two term former president of the Malaysian Association of the Philippines and a committee member of the Royal Selangor Golf Club for four years. - He is currently pursuing a Bachelor of Arts in Theology.
+- Mr. Sockanathan holds a Bachelor of Science in Economics from the University of Michigan, Ann Arbor, USA and a Bachelor of Arts in Theology from St.Paul's Theological College Malaysia. - He started his career in Hanifiah Raslan & Mohamad's audit department and thereafter transitioned into Corporate Finance with Bumiputera Merchant Bankers Bhd. - He has held various executive directorships locally and internationally in areas of trade finance & counter trade, water utility privatisation, loyalty programs, healthcare, oil & gas, and renewable energy. - He was a two term former president of the Malaysian Association of the Philippines and a committee member of the Royal Selangor Golf Club for four years.